Medically reviewed on January 2, 2018.

 Amoxicillin is a penicillin antibiotic that fights bacteria in the body.

 Clavulanate potassium is a beta-lactamase inhibitor that helps prevent certain bacteria from becoming resistant to amoxicillin.

-You should not use this medicine if you have severe kidney disease, if you have had liver problems or jaundice while taking amoxicillin and clavulanate potassium, or if you are allergic to any penicillin or cephalosporin antibiotic, such as Amoxil, Ceftin, Cefzil, Levaquin, Moxatag, Omnicef, and others.
+You should not use this medicine if you have severe kidney disease, if you have had liver problems or jaundice while taking Augmentin XR, or if you are allergic to any penicillin or cephalosporin antibiotic, such as Amoxil, Ceftin, Cefzil, Moxatag, Omnicef, and others.

 You should not use this medicine if you are allergic to it, or if:

 you have severe kidney disease (or if you are on dialysis);